jpukg/Jpa-Hibernate/readme.md

 	1. BLOB (Binary LOB)
 	2. CLOB (Character LOB). we know VARCHAR(255 character) have size limitations.for allow big text by using CLOB.

-	JPA defines the @Lob annotation  to define that an attribute maps to a LOB type in the database.A @Lob may be either a binary or character type.
+	JPA defines the @Lob annotation  to define an attribute maps to a LOB type in the database.A @Lob may be either a binary or character type.

 ### Column Definition ###

 @Column is used define database table column definition like length,column name,nullable etc